kvcarido/til/README.md

 # Today I Learned

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
-In my attempts to build a second brain and overall commitment to [Learning in Public](https://www.swyx.io/learn-in-public/), these short-form notes are the bits of information that don't warranty a full blog write-up yet still handy to reference.s
+In my attempts to build a second brain and overall commitment to [Learning in Public](https://www.swyx.io/learn-in-public/), these short-form notes are the bits of information that don't warranty a full blog write-up yet are still handy to reference.

 > 🌟 The original format and inspiration behind this style of note-taking is from [jbranchaud](https://github.com/jbranchaud/til)

-_1 TIL and counting..._
+_2 TIL and counting..._

 ## Categories